 The Fund Development Committee keeps track of our fundraising goals and helps identify new fundraising opportunities for our school.

-This committee supports major maintenance and building projects at the school and works closely with our School Maintenance Director.
+The committee supports major maintenance and building projects at the school and works closely with our School Maintenance Director.

 The library committee runs the library.
 Our library parent volunteers support our library with shelving, circulation, reader’s advisory, and student research help.
+This team also coordinates the annual Book Fair and manages the Book Share.

 |Bike Walk Eat Planning Committee|